 I’ve learned minimalist travel packing the hard way over the years.
 During my very first backpacking trip through Europe, I could barely lift my bag.
-This was quite embarrassing on trains when I required help putting it in the overhead compartment.
+I would be sweating profusely by the time I reached places and suffered embarrassment on trains when I required help putting it in the overhead compartment.
 I ended up leaving items behind in hostels to lighten my load, which was a complete waste of money.

 I learned that ‘over-packing’ is actually more costly and ends up being a bigger hassle than simply learning to live without certain luxury items (ahem…my hair dryer).

-Minimalist travel packing is way more functional, it’s ergonomically better for your spine to carry a light bag and it also keeps costs low by preventing overweight baggage fees.
-In some countries, it is cheaper to buy additional items as needed than to purchase them in bulk ahead of time in North America or Europe.
+Minimalist travel packing is way more functional, it’s ergonomically better for your spine to carry a lighter bag and it’s often cheaper to buy additional items as needed.

 It can also save costs in avoiding your Airline’s luggage fees.
 During my trip from Canada to Tanzania last year, my backpack for 3.5 months of travel was 20lbs underweight!
 For a 3-week trip to Ireland, Scotland and Iceland, I only packed my carry on (I use the Osprey Questa 27L backpack with packing cubes) which was also underweight.